Join

 5 Card Poker Hands In Order

-Four of a Kind: Four cards of the same rank, such as four 5s.
+• Four of a Kind – Four cards of identical rank, for example four Queens.

-Full House: Three cards of one rank and two cards of another, like three 8s and two 4s.
+• Full House – A Full House consist of Three cards of one rank and two of another, such as three 9s and two 5s.

-High Card: When no other hand is made, the highest card plays.
+• High Card – When no other combination is made, the highest card counts.
+For example, Ace-high beats King-high.

 5 Card Draw: 5 Card Poker Nickname